protocolbuffers/protocolbuffers.github.io/content/programming-guides/style.md

 ```

 Using this naming convention for field names gives you accessors like those
-shown in the the following two code samples.
+shown in the following two code samples.

 C++: